-The Mexican Government imposes price controls on the sales of natural gas, liquefied petroleum gas (LPG), gasolines, diesel, domestic gas oil and fuel oil number 6, among others.
-As a result of these price controls, PEMEX is not able to pass on all of the increases in the prices of its product purchases to its customers in the domestic market.
+The Mexican Government has from time to time imposed price controls on the sales of natural gas, liquefied petroleum gas (LPG), gasoline, diesel, gas oil intended for domestic use and fuel oil number 6, among others.
+As a result of these price controls, we have not been able to pass on all of the increases in the prices of our product purchases to our customers in the domestic market.
 We do not control the Mexican Government's domestic policies and the Mexican Government could impose additional price controls on the domestic market in the future.
 The imposition of such price controls would adversely affect our results of operations.
 For more information, see "Item 4-Information on the Company-Business Overview-Refining-Pricing Decrees" and "Item 4-Information on the Company-Business Overview-Gas and Basic Petrochemicals-Pricing Decrees" in the Form 20-F.